Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Study 2: Effect of practicing with AI on learning

 \subsection{AI practice improved writing skill}

-Consistent with other studies demonstrating the productivity benefits of AI tools \cite{dellacqua2023, noy2023}, participants given access to the AI writing tool produced cover letters during the practice phase that were dramatically higher in quality than participants without access (\emph{d} = 1.01, \emph{p} \textless .001).

-The learning advantage of having practiced with AI was evident in the test phase: Consistent with our preregistered hypothesis, participants who had practiced with the AI tool produced higher-quality writing than did participants who either had practiced without the AI tool (\emph{d} = .38, \emph{p} \textless .001) or who had not practiced at all (\emph{d} = .47, \emph{p} \textless .001).
+Consistent with our preregistered hypothesis, participants who had practiced with the AI tool wrote better cover letters than participants who either had practiced without the AI tool (\emph{d} = .38, \emph{p} \textless .001) or who had not practiced at all (\emph{d} = .47, \emph{p} \textless .001).
 See Figure \ref{fig:s2_supplement}.
 Likewise, cover letters written by participants who had practiced with AI were more likely to secure a hypothetical job interview than cover letters by participants who had practiced without AI (.54 vs. .50, \textit{p} = .002) or had not practiced at all (.54 vs. .47, \textit{p} < .001).
 See Figure \ref{fig:s2_combined}B.